Shopping for easy, ready-made meals for backpacking or your emergency go-bag? These are my picks for the best freeze-dried meals out there.

 - Use a moderate amount of water

-- Cook quickly
+- The meals cook quickly

-- Delicious Chicken Fajita Bowl (we usually scoop it into tortillas for an even more satisfying burrito-style meal)
+- Delicious Chicken Fajita Bowl (we usually scoop it into tortillas for an even more satisfying burrito-style meal).
+We also liked their freeze-dried chicken curry meal (bring red pepper flakes for extra spice!)

 - Good breakfast option: Mountain House's granola with milk and blueberries